mgechev/blog.mgechev.com/content/story/_index.md

       <h1>Got H-1B Visa</h1>
       <section>
         <p>
           Not long after I got my invitation to join the Angular team, I received my H-1B visa.
-This gave me work permission in the United States, so I headed up to the Silicon Valley!
+This gave me work permission in the United States, so I headed up to Silicon Valley!
         </p>
         <p>
           Unfortunately, this blocked me from continuing my work with the Angular team because of administrative restrictions, however, it didn't stop me from supporting the Angular community as an external contributor.